Want the perfect alternative to Halloween candy for trick or treaters? Here’s a non-candy treat idea that’s

 I looked into buying bulk items from places like Oriental Trading Company.
 My kids get a bunch of that stuff as prizes from school though, and most of it ends up in the garbage the same day because it IS so cheap.
 Glow sticks were too expensive…

 What about just giving kids money?
 I asked my kids.
 What would you rather get trick or treating?
 Candy or money?
-Some instantly replied ‘money!’ while others had to think long and hard about that!
+Some instantly replied ‘money!’ while others had to think long and hard about it!

 Here’s the printable I made.
 Simply print this on cardstock and it is perfect for sticking a penny on with some double-sided tape!